Crypto-TII/pqdss-ct-toolchain/README.md

-# Toolchain consisting of binsec - timecop - dudect - flowtracker
+# Toolchain consisting of binsec - timecop - dudect

 ## What is in this repository ?
 This repository contains the following folders:

-* `candidates`: contains the Post-Quantum Digital Signatures Schemes (PQDSS) implementations, submitted in the context of NIST Call for proposals for PQC-based signature schemes.
+* `candidates`: contains the Post-Quantum Digital Signatures Schemes (PQDSS) implementations, selected for the 2nd round at the NIST Call for proposals for PQC-based signature schemes.
 The candidates are classified according to the type-based signature scheme.
 Here are the different folders: `code`, `lattice`, `mpc-in-the-head`, `symmetric`, `isogeny`, `mutlivariate`.
-The folder `candidates` contains the file `toolchain_randombytes.h` in which is defined the function `randombytes()` (copy of the function `randombytes()` of `dudect`).
-* `pqdss-toolchain`: contains required files (*Dockerfile*, *.sh* files) and additional libraries, namely gmp-6.1.2 and valgrind, to build a Docker image consisting of the required packages and requirements to compile and run candidates with the following constant-time check tools: binsec, timecop, dudect
-*  `toolchain-scripts`: consist of the following files

-This repository contains the following folders:
-* `binsec-from-sources`: contains the folder gmp-6.1.2, a README.md and a Dockerfile that allow to build binsec from sources.
-* `candidates`: contains the Post-Quantum Digital Signatures Schemes (PQDSS) implementations, submitted in the context of NIST Call for proposals for PQC-based signature schemes.
-The candidates are classified according to the type-based signature scheme.
-Here are the different folders: `code`, `lattice`, `mpc-in-the-head`, `symmetric`, `isogeny`, `mutlivariate` and `other`.
-The folder `candidates` contains the file `toolchain_randombytes.h` in which is defined the function `randombytes()` (copy of the function `randombytes()` of `dudect`).
-That function is used to generate a random message as an input of `crypto_sign()` for the candidate `CROSS` (when the given tool is `ctgrind`).
-Indeed, we have some issues to use the function `KAT_NIST_rng.h`  proposed by `CROSS` submitters.

-* `toolchain`: contains required files (*Dockerfile*, *.sh* files) to build a Docker image consisting of the required packages and requirements to compile and run candidates with the following constant-time check tools: binsec, ctgrind, dudect and flowtracker

-* `toolchain-scripts`: consist of the following files
+*  `cttoolchain`: consist of the following files:
-  * `candidates_build.py`:  contains the functions that generate the *CMakeLists.txt/Makefile* of the candidates.
-For almost each candidate, the content of the *CMakeLists.txt/Makefile* is a copy, except the targets for tests and kat files generation, of the one proposed in the candidate implementation.
+    * `pqdss_benchmarks.py`: script to run benchmarks on pqdss implementations;
+    * `cli.py`: Command-Line-Interface to run the tests (ct tests and benchmarks on pqdss implementations - generic tests);
+    * `generics_ct_tests.py`: script to run generic constant-time tests given a binary (shared library of the target) to be linked to;
+    * `ct_toolchain.py`: main script to use the toolchain;
+    * `pqdss_ct_tests.py`: script to run constant-time tests on pqdss implementations;
-  * `generic_functions.py`: contains generic functions for tools templates and other required files generation, functions to compile and run tools on the targets candidates
+    * `tools.py`: contains functions for custom templates and execution for the constant-time tests on pqdss implementations;
-  * `toolchain_script.py`: contains the functions `compile_run_candidate`
+    * `utils.py`: contains common used functions
-  that allows to compile targets and run tests with a given tool.
-The scripts that create main parser and subparsers for candidates are also part of this file.
     * `tests_results`: Excel file consisting in a table of the results of the tests with the tools.
+* `examples`: contains examples for generics constant-time tests
+* `pqdss-toolchain`: contains required files (*Dockerfile*, *.sh* files) and additional libraries source files, namely gmp-6.1.2 and valgrind, to build a Docker image consisting of the required packages and requirements to compile and run constant-time tests on the implementations with the following constant-time check tools: binsec, timecop, dudect.
+* `user_entry_point`: contains files on the user entry point for the different tests.
+  * `candidates.json`: pqdss candidates information
+  * `generics_tests.json`: contains information on targets to be tested (generic constant-time tests);

 ## Benefits of using our toolchain

 - Tools libraries/packages: each of the tools above-mentioned has its requirements and necessary packages/libraries for compilation and execution of a given target.
 Our Dockerfile allows to not worry about all those requirements as "everything" is already taken into account.
-- Tool's required files to test a candidate: each of the tools need a specific file, related to the candidate to test.
-Our scripts allow to generate automatically all needed files (.c, .xml, .ini, etc.).
+- Tool's required files to test a candidate: each of the tools need a specific file, related to the target to test.
+Our scripts allow to generate automatically all needed files (.c, .ini, .gdb, etc.).
-- Tools commands to run a candidate: each tool has its own commands (including necessary flags for compilation and commands for execution).
+- Tools commands to run tests on a target: each tool has its own commands (including necessary flags for compilation and commands for execution).
 Those requirements are also taken into account by our scripts.
-- Test many instances of a (many) candidate(s):  generating required files, compiling and running a given candidate for all tools could take a non-negligible amount of time, especially when the tests must be performed on many instances of many candidates.
+- Test many instances of a (many) candidate(s):  generating required files, compiling and running tests for a given candidate and for all tools could take a non-negligible amount of time, especially when the tests must be performed on many instances of many candidates.
 Our scripts allow to gain a significant amount of time to achieve that goal.
 - With our scripts, one can generate templates, improve them manually, compile and run tests.